wwiecek/singletrial/README.md

 # Code supplement for "Meta-analysis of a single trial"

-Code was prepared by [Erik van Zwet](https://scholar.google.co.uk/citations?user=DaWYR90AAAAJ), then minimally cleaned up and uploaded by me (Witold).
+Code was prepared by [Erik van Zwet](https://scholar.google.co.uk/citations?user=DaWYR90AAAAJ) in 2023-2024, then minimally cleaned up and uploaded by me (Witold).

 Results are available in the PDF file in the main folder.